FerencSchmidt/StaticProject/README.md

 3. Apply the Kubernetes yaml files including the token in the secrets directory.
 4. Run the `generate_kube_jenkins_sa_token_secret.sh`, which generates a plain text type of secret token that will be used to authenticate to the Kubernetes cluster from Jenkins, labels and adds the secret
 5. The master password should be visible in the jenkins pod logs.
+6. For the custom agent, please run the `build.sh` in `Jenkins/agent`.
+It will build the custom image and loads it into KinD
+    - **Note**: Mind the cluster name in the script file.
 > [!IMPORTANT]
 > In your git repo, add your key as a deploy key so Jenkins can access it.